tale-toul/OCP4AzureIPI/README.md

 * Network security groups.- One for each of the above subnets with its own security rules.
 * Resources and configuration for the oubound network traffic from the cluster nodes to the Internet.- The requirement for these resources depends on the value of the variable [outboundType](#outbound-traffic-configuration) in the install-config.yaml file.

-These resources are usually created by the IPI installer, to let it know that they already exist and should not be created during cluster intallation the following variables must be defined in the __platform.azure__ section in the install-config.yaml file:
+These resources are usually created by the IPI installer, to make it aware that they already exist and should not be created during cluster intallation the following variables must be defined in the __platform.azure__ section in the install-config.yaml file:

 * networkResourceGroupName.- Contains the name of the resource group where the previously mentioned, user provided network resources exist.
 * virtualNetwork.- The name of the VNet to be used